ecshreve/portfolio/README.md

 | ------|:-----:|:-----:|:----------------|
 | @     | A     | 1h    | 185.199.111.153 |

-- Now let's check and make sure that worked
+- Now let's check and make sure that worked.

 ```{bash}
 dig mycustomdomain.com +noall +answer
 ```

-- Should return a result that looks like
+- Should return a result that looks something like:

 ```{bash}
 ; <<>> DiG 9.10.6 <<>> mycustomdomain.com +noall +answer